 The study analyzed cinnamic aldehyde's antimicrobial properties by measure oral flora counts before and after chewing sweetened cinnamon gum.
 It's authors concluded that while oral microbes decreased, the amount by which they dropped was not statistically significant.

-This inquiry directly contradicts previous research funded by the William Wrigley, Jr. Company, which found that cinnamic aldehyde kills up to 50 percent of oral bacteria.
+This inquiry directly contradicts previous research funded by the William Wrigley, Jr. Company, which found that cinnamic aldehyde knocks out up to 50 percent of oral bacteria.

-In either case, those microorganisms that are not killed are by definition the fittest strains, and it does not take them long to multiply.
+In either case, those microorganisms that are not extirpated from the population are by definition the fittest strains, and it does not take them long to multiply.